Skip to Content

 Grouse may cross your path, and sometimes, orcas (killer whales) can be seen frolicking out at sea.

-Recently, we also saw majestic bald eagles flying overhead, a white-tailed hare scampering across the trail (quick as a bunny!), deer and, near the farm, many fat woolly sheep, some even causing a “sheep jam” on the trail.
+Recently, we saw majestic bald eagles flying overhead, a white-tailed hare scampering across the trail (quick as a bunny!) and lots of deer.
+We also saw many fat woolly sheep, some even causing a “sheep jam” on the trail.

 Have a look at this map (the download link is given below).